UKPLab/sentence-transformers/docs/cross_encoder/usage/efficiency.rst

 .. include:: backend_export_sidebar.rst

-ONNX models can be optimized using Optimum, allowing for speedups on CPUs and GPUs alike.
+ONNX models can be optimized using `Optimum <https://huggingface.co/docs/optimum/index>`_, allowing for speedups on CPUs and GPUs alike.
 To do this, you can use the :func:`~sentence_transformers.backend.export_optimized_onnx_model` function, which saves the optimized in a directory or model repository that you specify.
 It expects:

 - ``model``: a Sentence Transformer or Cross Encoder model loaded with the ONNX backend.
 - ``optimization_config``: ``"O1"``, ``"O2"``, ``"O3"``, or ``"O4"`` representing optimization levels from :class:`~optimum.onnxruntime.AutoOptimizationConfig`, or an :class:`~optimum.onnxruntime.OptimizationConfig` instance.